jonlabelle/replace-tokens-action/README.md

 ${VARIABLE}
 ```

-Where `VARIABLE` has a matching environment variable name whose value will be used in token replacement.
+Where `VARIABLE` has a matching environment variable name whose value will be
+used in token replacement.
+Similar to [envsubst\(1\)](https://www.gnu.org/software/gettext/manual/html_node/envsubst-Invocation.html).

 ## Inputs